 Use recruiting software

 An applicant tracking system (ATS) organizes and streamline your hiring process.
 Automatically collect information from applications.
-Easily compare candidates throughout the selection process.
+Easily compare quality candidates throughout the selection process.
 Hire with confidence using interview evaluation reports and analysis.
 Of all our hiring tips, this one will prove to have the most impact—immediately and long-term.

 Vet applicants thoroughly

-It’s easy to just skim and discard resumes based on a few basic keywords.
+When looking for the right person, it’s easy to just skim and discard resumes based on a few basic keywords.
 To check resumes more thoroughly, start with a checklist of minimum requirements.
 Examine the rest of the resume and other application materials to get a better idea of the person applying.

 Do they show an attention to detail or perseverance?
 Are there red flags or employment gaps you should discuss in the interview?
 Search them online and social media to discover who they are as a person.